skot/ESP-Miner/README.md

 For more information about the example_connect() method used here, check out https://github.com/espressif/esp-idf/blob/master/examples/protocols/README.md.

 Username is currently hardcoded in miner.c.
-Modify the defines to change these.
+Modify the define to change.

 ```
 #define STRATUM_USERNAME "johnny9.esp"